-- Record arrival and departure at the registration station located at the track head facility
+- Record your arrival and departure at the registration station located at the track head facility.

-- Clean boots using the boot-cleaning station at Merrica River trackhead facility prior to entering the nature reserve
+- Clean boots using the boot-cleaning station at Merrica River trackhead before you enter the nature reserve.

 In a truly isolated and spectacular environment, you’ll discover remote beaches, rugged coastline, tranquil lagoons and shifting sand dunes.
 As you walk, you’ll easily become a birdwatcher - hundreds of seabirds can be seen along the way, such as short-tailed shearwaters, sooty oystercatchers, hooded plovers and gannets.

 Eastern water dragons are often seen sunning themselves on warm stones by creeks.
 And while pods of dolphins often mingle along the beaches, whales can be seen making their annual migration between September and November.

 You’ll need to be an experienced backpack camper to explore the entirety of this walk.
 Little Creek Estuary, Bunyip Hole and Nadgee River campgrounds, to name a few, are great places to settle down for the evening.
 You’ll often hear the night-time calls of powerful and sooty owls.